Basjohn/SHITTY-PiP-QUICKSWAP/README.md

 - Windows 10/11 SDK (for building from source)

 ### Building
+0. Skip this step and just use the exe like a human.
 1. Clone the repository
 2. Create a virtual environment:
    ```bash